nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   enable : true
   image : "images/nadia.jpg"
   title : "In a Nutshell"
-  content : "Hi, I am Nadia!
-I am an entrepreneur, consultant and engineer, and I enjoy solving problems creatively and working on initiatives that concretely help people.
+  content : "I am an entrepreneur, advisor and engineer, and I enjoy solving problems creatively and working on projects that concretely help people.

-  My expertise lies in entrepreneurship, business strategy, change management, project leadership, operational excellence and marketing.

-  During my experiences, I have worked with a wide range of stakeholders in startups, medium-sized and large enterprises from various industries worldwide, both as an external consultant and employee.
-I have also created and managed my own business.

-  I hold a Master of Business Administration, a Master of Science in Biochemistry and Biotechnology Engineering and an Advanced Master in Computer Science."
+  I have lived on four continents and developed and applied knowledge and skills in business, entrepreneurship, science, and software engineering along the way, helping 20+ companies worldwide grow and many teams move forward.
+I also led events and communities in these areas."

   button:
     enable : true